MicrosoftDocs/sdk-api/sdk-api-src/content/comsvcs/nf-comsvcs-objectcontext-disablecommit.md

 </dl>
 </td>
 <td width="60%">
-The method completed succesfully.
+The method completed successfully.
 The object's transactional updates cannot be committed until the object calls either <a href="/windows/desktop/api/comsvcs/nf-comsvcs-objectcontext-enablecommit">EnableCommit</a> or <a href="/windows/desktop/api/comsvcs/nf-comsvcs-objectcontext-setcomplete">SetComplete</a>.

 </td>
 </tr>